Light emission in delta-T-driven mesoscopic conductors: Introduction

-In this work, we address the nonsymmetrized finite-frequency noise spectrum of a temperature-biased mesoscopic conductor.
-We are interested in separating the light emission and absorption into a thermal-like and delta-T spectrum.
+We are interested in separating the light emission and absorption into a thermallike and delta-$T$ spectrum.
 Figure \ref{fig:Opener} gives an illustrative summary of the considered system and our findings in the case of energy-independent scattering.
 The mesoscopic conductor is described within the scattering approach, where one terminal assumes a hot temperature and the other a cold temperature.
-We define the thermal-like noise spectrum as the average of the thermal noise spectra at the hot and the cold temperature.
-Consequently, the delta-T noise spectrum is defined similar to the excess noise spectrum \cite{Blanter,Lesovik_Martin_Torres_1999,Cottet_Doucot_Belzig_2008}.
-Two distinct contributions to the delta-T noise are obtained, $S^{\Delta T}_1(\omega)$ comes from the correlations of occupied and free electronic states with different Fermi statistics, and $S^{\Delta T}_2(\omega)$ from occupied and free states with the same statistics but involved in different scattering processes than assumed in the thermal-like noise.
+We define the thermallike noise spectrum as the average of the thermal noise spectra at the hot and the cold temperature.
+Consequently, the delta-$T$ noise spectrum is defined similar to the excess noise spectrum \cite{Blanter,Lesovik_Martin_Torres_1999,Cottet_Doucot_Belzig_2008}.
+Two distinct contributions to the delta-$T$ noise are obtained, $S^{\Delta T}_1(\omega)$ comes from the correlations of occupied and free electronic states with different Fermi statistics, and $S^{\Delta T}_2(\omega)$ from occupied and free states with the same statistics but associated with a different rate per recombination event than assumed in the thermallike noise.
 If the scattering is energy independent or the same from both sides, the latter contribution vanishes.
-Our main result is that the delta-T noise spectrum can get negative at some frequencies, reducing the thermal-like noise spectrum.
+Our main result is that the delta-$T$ noise spectrum can get negative at some frequencies, reducing the thermallike noise spectrum.
 Below, we investigate the spectra for energy-independent scattering and a single resonant level model.
-In the resonant case $S^{\Delta T}_1(\omega)$ has a suppressed negative part for the chosen parameters and additionally shows a contribution $S^{\Delta T}_2(\omega)$.

-The work is structured as follows.
-In the second section \ref{sec:Scattering}, we introduce the scattering approach and summarise the connection to light emission and absorption.
-Afterwards, we define the thermal-like noise spectrum and discuss the delta-T noise spectrum for general scattering matrices.
+In the resonant case $S^{\Delta T}_1(\omega)$ has a suppressed negative part for the chosen parameters and additionally shows a contribution $S^{\Delta T}_2(\omega)$.\\ \\ The work is structured as follows.
+In the second section \ref{sec:Scattering}, we introduce the scattering approach and summarize the connection to light emission and absorption.
+Afterwards, we define the thermallike noise spectrum and discuss the delta-$T$ noise spectrum for general scattering matrices.
 As an application, we consider energy-independent scattering in section \ref{sec:IndepEnergy} and then a resonant level in section \ref{sec:Resonance}.
 Our results are recapped in section \ref{sec:conclusions}.